-NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS for the year ended 30 September 2015
+NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS

 - Unlisted fixed interest securities are recorded at amounts based on valuations using rates of interest equivalent to the yields obtainable on comparable investments at balance date. - Unlisted unit trusts are recorded at fund managers' valuation.